decode-detroit/minerva/README.md

 You'll need to install these tools on whichever computers you would like to **run** Minerva.

-### ZMQ for Communication

-ZMQ protocols are now included by default!
-No additional packages are required.

 ### Apollo for Audio/Video

 Audio and video playback support is built in to Minerva by default.